 Father involvement.
 As part of the assessment of general parenting and infant related support provided to the mother, several items were specific to the involvement of other family members, including the father.
-The items broadly reflect Pleckpositive engagement, warmth and responsivity, and process responsibility (Pleck, 2010; Singley et al., 2018).
-Two items inquired directly whether the father (1) is able to help the mother in taking care of the baby on a 3 point Liker scale: 0: rarely/never, 1: sometimes, 2: often and (2) enjoys spending time with the baby (on a 3 point Liker scale: 0: not at all, 1: not that much, 2: a lot).
-All questions also had a ‘not applicable’ response option as well (together with ‘don’t know’ and ‘refuse to answer’.)
-The remaining three items inquired about the engagement of all family members with the infant on a typical day (specifically yesterday if it was a typical day).
-Specific questions inquired about family members who (3) play with the baby, (4) help to soothe the baby when crying/upset, and (5) the baby likes being held by.
-These questions did not prompt about the participating of specific family members but were left open for the mother to volunteer individuals who engaged in that particular way.
-Father engagement on these items was understood by the women as quite significant and more equivalent to the ‘often’ and ‘a lot’ response options on the two Likert questions than the ‘sometimes’ and ‘not that much’ options; hence two points were given if the father was mentioned for each of these questions (thus weighing a ‘yes’ response equivalent to an ‘often’ and ‘a lot’).
+The items broadly reflect the domains that Pleck outlines for low-resource contexts with infants including: positive engagement, warmth and responsivity, and process responsibility (Pleck, 2010; Singley et al., 2018).
+Two items inquired directly whether the father (1) is able to help the mother in taking care of the baby (3-point Likert scale: 0: rarely/never, 1: sometimes, 2: often) and (2) enjoys spending time with the baby (on a 3 point Likert scale: 0: not at all, 1: not that much, 2: a lot).
+All questions also included a ‘not applicable’ response option (coded together with ‘don’t know’ and ‘refuse to answer’.)
+The remaining three items concerned the engagement of all family members with the infant on a typical day (specifically yesterday if it was a typical day), asking which family members (3) play with the baby, (4) help to soothe the baby when crying/upset, and (5) the baby likes being held by.
+These questions did not prompt about the participation of specific family members but were left open for the mother to volunteer individuals who engaged in that particular way.
+Based on conversations by the field team with the women as part of the overall cultural adaptation and piloting of our measures, fathers were only mentioned spontaneously if their involvement was quite noticeable and significant.
+Thus, when coding these items, we weighted a ‘father’ response equivalent to an ‘often’ and ‘a lot’ on the Likert scale items by assigning 2 points.
+We also distinguished uninvolved fathers who consistently resided with the mother and child, from fathers who often traveled away for work for extended periods.
 Approximately 154 (18%) mothers at 3 months and 206 (23%) mothers at 12 months endorsed the ‘not applicable’ response option on the two Likert style questions on father’s involvement, and never mentioned the father in the daily activity questions.
-These women reported that their husbands travel away for work for at least 1 month at a time during the baseline (pregnancy) interview.
+These women also reported during the baseline interview that their husbands travel away for work for at least 1 month at a time, and therefore we categorized these fathers separately as ‘temporarily non-resident’.

 For the remaining fathers, the points were added for a total possible score of 0 to 10; a higher score representing more frequent and more diverse involvement by the father in the child’s daily life.
 Questions capturing father involvement were included in the 3 and 12 month postpartum interviews and were answered by the mother.
-For the main analyses, we allowed for a non-linear relationship between father involvement score and outcomes of interest by dividing the score into tertiles based on the distribution across all father involvement data at 3 and 12 months, representing low (0 to 3), medium (4) and high (5-10) levels of involvement, in addition to the temporarily non-resident group.
+For the main analyses, we allowed for a non-linear relationship between father involvement score and outcomes of interest by dividing the score into tertiles based on the distribution across all father involvement data at 3 and 12 months, representing low (0 to 3), medium (4) and high (5-10) levels of involvement.
+The temporarily non-resident group was the fourth group.

 Maternal depression.
 For the present analysis, the Structured Clinical Interview for DSM disorders (SCID) was used to generate diagnosis of current Major Depressive Episode (Spitzer et al., 1992) and was administered at baseline, 3, 6, and 12 month interviews.
 The PHQ-9 was used at screening to determine eligibility for the trial(Sikander et al., 2015)